flatironinstitute/sciware/23_CommandLine/main.md

 - What shell am I running?
 Type `echo $SHELL` to find out

-### Configuring your shell
+### Dotfiles and shell configuration

 - Shells automatically run certain scripts when they start ("dotfiles")
   - Look for them in your home directory
   - (The leading dot makes them hidden by default)
-- Dotfiles run your configuration and setup commands
+- Dotfiles hold configuration and setup commands
 - Be careful!
 You can break your login (ex: `exit`) or hurt performance

 ### Shell config files list

-There's a lot!
 In practice, you probably just want to use `.bashrc` (if you run bash) or `.zshrc` (if you run zsh)

 <table class="vert">